cjstoneking/neuron_registration/README.md

 ![interpolation_figure](figures/interpolation_figure.png?raw=true "Interpolation result")

 Example reconstruction of a slice image from a volume image, based on interpolation from multiple single-point correspondences.
 (A) shows the original slice image, red circles mark points that were registered to the 3D volume.
 (B) shows a reconstruction of the slice from the 3D volume, based on the best-fitting plane.
-Differences in fluorescence in the slice seem to be genuine features of the data, most likely due to a time gap between the acquisition of the two datasets.
+The signal in these images is from labeled neurons.
+Differences in fluorescence in the slice are due to differences in the signal from individual cells and seem to be genuine features of the data, most likely due to a time gap between the acquisition of the two datasets.